keyan-m/cardano-account/README.md

 mentioned earlier (where the second NFT is sent to user's dedicated address), and passing of [CIP-0112]() will allow `cardano-account` users participate in the ecosystem similar to wallet owners.

-### Front Running

-Implemented as is, a node validator is free to avoid submitting the transaction honestly, but rather remove the transaction, use the provided redeemer, and withdraw the account in its own favor.

-This is a major issue that is likely not solvable without changes to Cardano's infrastructure.

-However, one way to mitigate the required centralization for combating this attack vector, is to parametrise the scripts with a list of public key hashes that are willing to participate in signing a given transaction.

-This way, assuming multiple frontend providers exist, the required signature from them can be spread to avoid a reliance on one platform for interactions.